xcfem/xc/python_modules/actions/railway_traffic/readme.md

 ### Centrifugal forces
 The values of the centrifugal forces depend on the code you are using, so they are defined in the derived classes inside the module for the specific code (for the time being, EC1_rail_load_models).
 The methods that create the corresponding nodal loads in the generic classes (TrackAxis, LocomotiveLoad) receive the values of the centrifugal forces already computed according to the code.

+### Nosing load
+A single nominal load, acting horizontally in either direction at right angles to the track at the top of the rail is taken to provide for the lateral effect of the nosing of vehicles, such as locomotives.

 ## References

 - [Eurocode 1: Actions on structures - Part 2: Traffic loads on bridges.](https://www.en.une.org/encuentra-tu-norma/busca-tu-norma/norma/?c=norma-une-en-1991-2-2019-n0061460)